pallada-92/dna-3d-engine/README.md

 ## How to deploy

-1. Synthesise oligonucleotides from [cube3d.dna](./cube3d.dna) file.
+1. Synthesize the oligonucleotides from the [cube3d.dna](./cube3d.dna) file.
-2. Arrange test tubes as shown on the diagram below.
+2. Arrange the test tubes as shown in the diagram below.
-3. Don't forget to provide initial concentrations according to the table below.
+3. Don't forget to provide the initial concentrations according to the table below.
-4. Use pipette to encode position (row and column) of each tube to start computation.
+4. Use a pipette to encode the position (row and column) of each tube to start the computation.

 <details>
 <summary>Environment variables</summary>